-The halting problem is one of the famous undecidability results.
+The halting problem is one of the famous undecidabilty results.
 It states that given a program and an input to the program, decide whether the program finishes or continues to run forever when run with that input.
-Alan Turing proved in 1936 that a general algorithm to solve the halting problem for all possible program-input pairs cannot exist.
+Alan Turing proved in 1936 that a general algorithm to solve the halting problem for all possible program-input pairs of a Turing machine cannot exist.
 By Church's thesis, the halting problem is undecidable not only for Turing machines but for any formalism capturing the notion of computability.